-To test the predictions just described, we measure stock market development with two indicators: stock market capitalization scaled by GDP, and number of domestic IPOs scaled by the number of domestic listed companies.
-To measure shareholder protection, we rely on the "Anti-Director Rights" index of shareholder protection compiled by LLSV (1998), which is the sum of six dummy variables, capturing whether: (i) proxy by mail is allowed; (ii) shares are not blocked before a shareholder meeting, (iii) cumulative voting for directors is allowed, (iv) oppressed minorities are protected, (v) the share capital required to call an extraordinary shareholder meeting is less than 10 percent, and (vi) shareholders have pre-emptive rights at new equity offerings.
-We extend the indicator constructed by LLSV (1998) to the entire interval between 1993 and 2001, relying on the answers to questionnaires sent to legal experts and business practitioners around the world.
-Our panel includes 47 of the original 49 countries studied by LLSV (1998), since for Jordan and Sri Lanka there were no responses to our questionnaire.
+domestic IPOs scaled by the number of domestic listed companies.
+To measure shareholder protection, we rely on the "Anti-Director Rights" index of shareholder protection compiled by LLSV (1998), which is the sum of six dummy variables, capturing whether: (i) proxy by mail is allowed; (ii) shares are not blocked before a shareholder meeting; (iii) cumulative voting for directors is allowed; (iv) oppressed minorities are protected; (v) the share capital required to call an extraordinary shareholder meeting is less than 10%; and (vi) shareholders have pre-emptive rights at new equity offerings.
+In Pagano and Volipin (2005b) we extend the indicator constructed by LLSV (1998) to the entire interval between 1993 and 2002, relying on the answers to questionnaires sent to legal experts and business practitioners around the world.
+Our panel includes 47 of the original 49 countries studied by LLSV (1998), because for Jordan and Sri Lanka there were no responses to our questionnaire.